Robin Hood’s Bay’s Weird & Wonderful…

 The beach

-Since I was a child I’ve been visiting Robin Hood’s Bay and have lots of fond childhood memories of it.
+Since I was a child I’ve been visiting Robin Hood’s Bay and have lots of fond childhood memories created on the beach.

 However, the last time I visited I found several dead fish which my friends and I found rather curious.
 The beach is actually very pretty, so I doubt I’m showing you the best of it with these photos I’m providing!